-Each of the not-for-profits (except for the North Carolina Families United) contracted by the LME-MCOs listed above are provider agencies and are required under the grant program to develop and maintain one High Fidelity Wraparound team per pilot site.
+Each of the not-for-profits (with the exception of the North Carolina Families United) contracted by the LME-MCOs listed above are provider agencies and are required under the grant program to develop and maintain one High Fidelity Wraparound team per pilot site.
 Each HFW team includes a Wraparound Coach/Supervisor, a Wraparound Facilitator, a Family Partner, and a Youth Partner.